Financial Advisor Job Description, Skills, and Salary

 Financial advisors need to earn a bachelor's degree to qualify for positions.
 Advisors benefit from coursework in economics, mathematics, finance, investments, accounting, and taxation.

-Most financial services firms have training programs to equip graduates and career changers with the fundamental knowledge and skills.
+Most financial services firms have training programs to equip graduates and career changers with the fundamental knowledge and skills they'll need on the job.
 Financial advisors can enhance their credibility with clients by earning a financial planning certification like the Certified Financial Planner (CFP) designation.
 While not required, a master's degree in finance, business administration, or other similar fields often will help with advancement.

 Financial Advisor Salaries

-According to the Bureau of Labor Statistics (BLS), financial advisors earned an average of $90,640 annually as of 2017.
-The top 10 percent of financial advisors earned at least $208,000 while the bottom 10 percent earned less than $40,800.
-Financial advisors working for investment firms earned higher than average salaries and advisors working for community banks and credit unions tended to earn lower than average salaries.
+According to the Bureau of Labor Statistics (BLS), financial advisors earned an average of $88,890 annually in 2018.
+The top 10% of financial advisors earned at least $208,000 while the bottom 10% earned less than $41,590.
+Financial advisors working for investment firms earned higher-than-average salaries.
+Advisors working for community banks and credit unions tended to earn lower-than-average salaries.

 Advisors who are employed by financial services firms often receive bonuses, and that compensation is not included in these figures.
 Compensation is tied directly to productivity in terms of fees for products sold, assets managed and/or the number of financial plans generated.